Articles

 A new planar finite element is formulated to analyze the nonlinear behaviour of plain woven fabrics.
 The difficulty for the finite element formulation of the fabrics is on the handling of the nonlinearity caused by the discontinuity between threads.
 We introduce a strain-displacement relationship in lieu of the conventional one based on the continuum mechanics, since the discontinuity between threads violates the hypothesis of the continuum too much.
 Assuming that the friction among threads and the flexural rigidity of threads are negligibly small, we categorize the deformation of fabric into three types, that is, skewing, straightening and extension of threads.
 Each deformation is characterized by the new strain-displacement relationship with newly defined crimp parameter.
 The finite element is formulated on the principle of virtual work and solved by the Newton-Raphson method, since the obtained strain-displacement relationship gives rise to a kind of geometrical nonlinearity.

-New numerical model of composite fabric behaviour, J Billoet, A Cherouat, Advanced composites letters, Volume 9, Number 3, 2000.
+New numerical model of composite fabric behaviour, J Billoet, A Cherouat, Advanced composites letters, Vol 9, # 3, 2000.

 The present study concerns the modelling of the behaviour of pre-impregnated woven fabric during the forming process.
 The mechanical approach is based on a mesostructural model.
 It allows us to take into account the mechanical properties of fibres and resin and the various dominating mode of deformation of woven fabrics during the forming process.
 Shear and tensile tests of composite fabric specimens are proposed and compared with the experimental results in order to demonstrate the efficiency of our approach.
 Different numerical simulations and experiments of shaping process have been carried out in order to validate the proposed computational formulation.
 The various forming parameters examined have included the initial shape of fabric, fibre orientations and viscosity of resin.

-Developability conditions for prestress optimization of a curved surface, M Ohsaki, J Fujiwara, Architectural Information Systems Laboratory, Report Number 00-05, Kyoto university, 2000.
+Developability conditions for prestress optimization of a curved surface, M Ohsaki, J Fujiwara, Architectural Information Systems Laboratory, Report # 00-05, Kyoto university, 2000.

 Developability conditions are presented for prestressed curved surfaces to be reduced to plane sheets by relaxing the stresses.
 Those conditions are applied to an optimization problem for minimizing the deviation of stresses from the target values.
 Formulations based on the displacements defined by the local and global coordinates of finite elements are presented, and it is shown that the umbers of constraints by those formulations are same if triangular elements are used.
 Performances of those formulations are compared in the numerical examples, and the local formulation is shown to leads to more accurate estimation of stresses that are actually generated by connecting and stretching the plane sheets.

-Finite element analysis of air supported membrane structures, J Bonet, R Wood, J Mahaney, P Heywood, Computer methods in applied mechanics and engineering, Volume 190, Number 5-7, 2000.
+Finite element analysis of air supported membrane structures, J Bonet, R Wood, J Mahaney, P Heywood, Computer methods in applied mechanics and engineering, Vol 190, # 5-7, 2000.

 This paper deals with the finite element analysis of closed membrane structures that contain an enclosed fluid such as air.
 The change in the fluid pressure resulting from the application of external forces is evaluated and taken into account in the formulation of the equilibrium equations.
 The membrane formulation presented avoids the need for local co-ordinate axes by using the isoparametric finite element plane as a material reference configuration.
 The membrane material is modelled using standard large strain hyperelastic constitutive equations.
 The volume of fluid is obtained by integrating over the membrane surface and Boyle's law is used to determine the changes in air pressure that result from changes in volume.
 Full linearization of the internal pressure forces and the resulting additional term in the tangent operator are derived.

-Finite element modelling of orthotropic material behaviour in pneumatic membranes, S Reese, T Raible, P Wriggers, International Journal of Solids and Structures, Volume 38, Issue 52, December 2001.
+Finite element modelling of orthotropic material behaviour in pneumatic membranes, S Reese, T Raible, P Wriggers, International Journal of Solids and Structures, Vol 38, # 52, December 2001.

 In this paper, we develop a model to describe the hyperelastic material behaviour of pneumatic membranes reinforced with roven-woven fibres.
 A generalized stored energy function is developed via a series of loading tests on a representative sample of this composite material.
 The exponents in the effective law are chosen so as to fulfil basic restrictions, discussed in the body of the paper, as well as to match certain experimental values.
 Numerical examples demonstrate the application of the approach to inflated rubber matrix materials, as well as laminated shells.

-Form finding of membrane structures by the updated reference method with minimum mesh distortion, J Bonet, J Mahaney, International Journal of Solids and Structures, Volume 38, Issues 32-33, 2001.
+Form finding of membrane structures by the updated reference method with minimum mesh distortion, J Bonet, J Mahaney, International Journal of Solids and Structures, Vol 38, # 32-33, 2001.

 This paper presents a new technique for the solution of the well-known form finding problem in membrane structures.
 The technique proposed is based on the updated reference configuration method proposed by Bletzinger in which an area functional is minimized within the context of a finite element discretisation.
 In this paper an additional functional term is introduced with the aim of minimizing the mesh distortion during the form finding process.
 This new term provides in-plane stiffness which prevents the emergence of mechanisms without the need for ad hoc changes of the tangent matrix.